-- Normal A-a O2 gradient suggests normal gas exchange between alveoli and blood.
+- Normal A-a O2 gradient suggests a normal gas exchange between the alveoli and blood.
 Values < 15 mm Hg are considered normal.

-As the shape of the oxygen dissociation curve is non-linear, greater the PAO2, greater the A-a O2 gradient, provided rest factors are the same.
+As the shape of the oxygen dissociation curve is non-linear, greater the PAO2, greater is the A-a O2 gradient, provided the rest of the factors remain the same.

 Magnitude of venous admixture

-Venous admixture reduces arterial O2content and increases arterial CO2 content.
-As PaO2 is usually on the hemoglobin dissociation curve, a small reduction in O2 content causes a large reduction in PaO2, therefore increasing A-a O2 gradient.
+Venous admixture reduces arterial O2 content and increases arterial CO2 content.
+As PaO2 is usually based on the hemoglobin dissociation curve, a small reduction in the O2 level induces a large reduction in PaO2, thereby increasing A-a O2 gradient.

-Provided the same venous admixture, cardiac output is inversely proportional to A-a O2 gradient.
-However, a reduction in cardiac output is associated with a reduced venous admixture and reduced shunt fraction, therefore, PaO2 and A-a O2 gradient are almost unchanged.
+The cardiac output is inversely proportional to A-a O2 gradient provided the venous admixture remains the same.
+However, reduced cardiac output is associated with a reduction in venous admixture and shunt fraction.
+Therefore, PaO2 and A-a O2 gradient remain almost unchanged.

-Hemoglobin concentration does not influence the arterial oxygen content, but increased hemoglobin concentration would slightly reduce the arterial oxygen tension.
+Hemoglobin concentration does not affect the arterial oxygen content, but increased hemoglobin concentration slightly reduces the arterial oxygen tension.